 - Review compliance of all in-house hES cell research with all relevant regulations and these guidelines.

 - Maintain registries of hES cell research conducted at the institution and hES cell lines derived (not relevant in Nebraska) or imported by institutional investigators.

 - Facilitate education of investigators involved in hES cell research.”

-The UNMC SROC committee undertakes all of these tasks and reports its actions to the UNMC IRB and the Chancellor.
+The UNMC Scientific Research Oversight Committee (SROC) undertakes all of these tasks and reports its actions to the UNMC IRB and the Chancellor.